Timothy A. Smith, President, and Co-Founder

 Brenda G. Congo, Special Education Director & School Psychologist

 Brenda has worked in education for over 12 years as an instructional assistant, teacher, school psychologist, and administrator.
-In 2002, Brenda Congo received her Bachelor of Art’s degree in Spanish: Language & Literature from California State University, San Bernardino and received Sigma Delta Pi Spanish Honors.
-Brenda focused on teaching middle and high school students in Victorville for eight years in the areas of: Spanish, English Language Development, and Special Day Class Spanish.
-While working with elementary students in the ELD program for a year and a half, Brenda completed her Master of Art’s degree in Teaching from Azusa Pacific University in 2013 while concurrently beginning her School Psychology program.
-Brenda received her MA in Educational Psychology in 2014, and then her Educational Specialist degree in School Psychology in 2015.
-Brenda has guided and organized staff trainings with the intent to inform personnel of current special education topics, and legal issues.
-Brenda presently holds both valid and clear Pupil Personnel Services Credential and as well as Single Subject Teaching Credential in Foreign Language: Spanish.
-Brenda enjoys currently serving students within her own community of San Bernardino, as well as the High Desert where she was raised and within San Diego County where she was born.
+In 2002, Brenda Congo received her Bachelor’s in Spanish: Language & Literature from California State University, San Bernardino and received Sigma Delta Pi Spanish Honors.
+While working with elementary students in the ELD program, Brenda completed her Master’s degree in Teaching from Azusa Pacific University.
+Brenda received her Master’s in Educational Psychology in 2014, and then her Educational Specialist degree in School Psychology in 2015.

 Karen Ruffner, Director of Compliance